Tox-Archive/Tox-STS/STS.md

 - The signed data for Tox1 is the name of the record before the _tox + the Tox ID

-- The signed data for Tox2 is the name of the record before the _tox + the public key + the Tox ID.
+- The signed data for Tox2 is the name of the record before the _tox + the public key + the check.

 All data is signed in bytes to preserve space.